mendix/docs/content/en/docs/developerportal/general/settings/_index.md

 ## 7 Webhooks {#webhooks}

 {{% alert color="warning" %}}
-⚠ This tab is for webhooks for stories and Sprints, and it is deprecated.
+⚠This tab is for webhooks for stories and Sprints, and it is deprecated.
 This tab will be removed and these webhooks will be discontinued later in 2023.
 It is no longer possible to add new webhook configurations for stories and Sprints to your apps, but existing configurations will remain active and can still be edited.
 {{% /alert %}}

 {{% alert color="info" %}}